Skip to contents

 db_2 <- spod_convert(type = "od", zones = "distr", dates = dates_1, overwrite = TRUE)

-In this case, any missing data that has now yet been downloaded will be automatically downloaded, while 2020-02-17 will not be redownloaded, as we already requsted it when creating db_1.
+In this case, any missing data that has not yet been downloaded will be automatically downloaded, while 2020-02-17 will not be redownloaded, as we already requsted it when creating db_1.
 Then the requested dates will be converted into DuckDB, overwriting the file with db_1.
 Once again, we save the path to the output DuckDB database file into db_2 variable.

 6.2 Load the converted DuckDB